nikitas-k/neuroshape-dev/README.rst

   cd neuroshape
   conda env create -f environment.yml

-To install scikit-sparse, however, you will have to `follow their instructions first to install the libraries they depend on <https://github.com/scikit-sparse/scikit-sparse>`_.
+To install scikit-sparse, however, as mentioned above, you will have to `follow their instructions first to install the libraries they depend on <https://github.com/scikit-sparse/scikit-sparse>`_.
 Come back here when you've done that, then type the above code into a terminal.
 This will "automatically" (tested and working on MacOS Big Sur v11.6 and MacOS Catalina 10.15.7) download and install the dependencies in an environment called ``neuroshape`` (unless this already exists somehow, in which case you will have to specify your own environment name with ``conda env create -f environment.yml -n myenvironment``).
 After downloading the dependencies, several C extensions must be built from source to use:

 .. code-block:: bash